+Students who have strong analytical writing skills and an ability to manage time effectively would enjoy this course.
+The Major Project requires students to plan and manage their time in order to meet the due date.
 Students who have an interest in the traditional landowners of Australia, their history and society and culture today.
 Aboriginal students are provided with an opportunity for cultural affirmation and positive educational experiences while non-Aboriginal students are able to learn together with Aboriginal peoples and communities.